Spencer Perceval: Legal career and marriage

 As the second son of a second marriage, Perceval had an allowance of just £200 a year and, without the prospect of inherited wealth, had to make his own way in life.
 (Note: Under primogeniture, the first son inherited land and title.)
 He chose the law as a profession, studied at Lincoln's Inn, and was called to the bar in 1786.
 Perceval's mother had died in 1783.

-Perceval and his brother Charles, now Lord Arden, rented a house in Charlton, where they fell in love with two sisters who were living in the Percevals' old childhood home.
+Perceval and his older brother Charles, now Lord Arden, rented a house in Charlton, where they fell in love with two sisters who were living in the Percevals' old childhood home.
 The sisters' father, Sir Thomas Spencer Wilson, approved of the match between his eldest daughter Margaretta and Lord Arden, who was wealthy and already a Member of Parliament and a Lord of the Admiralty.

 Perceval, who was at that time an impecunious barrister on the Midland Circuit, was told to wait until the younger daughter, Jane, came of age in three years' time.
 When Jane reached 21, in 1790, Perceval's career was still not prospering, and Sir Thomas still opposed the marriage.
 The couple eloped and married by special licence in East Grinstead.
 They set up home together in lodgings over a carpet shop in Bedford Row, later moving to Lindsey House, Lincoln's Inn Fields.

-Perceval's family connections obtained a number of positions for him: Deputy Recorder of Northampton, and commissioner of bankrupts in 1790; surveyor of the Maltings and clerk of the irons in the mint– a sinecure worth £119 a year – in 1791; and counsel to the Board of Admiralty in 1794.
+Perceval's family connections enabled him to obtain a number of positions: Deputy Recorder of Northampton, and commissioner of bankrupts in 1790; surveyor of the Maltings and clerk of the irons in the mint - a sinecure worth £119 a year - in 1791; and counsel to the Board of Admiralty in 1794.
 He acted as junior counsel for the Crown in the trial of Thomas Paine for seditious libel (1792), and the prosecution of John Horne Tooke for high treason (1794).
 Perceval joined the London and Westminster Light Horse Volunteers in 1794 when the country was under threat of invasion by France and served with them until 1803.

 Perceval wrote anonymous pamphlets in favour of the impeachment of Warren Hastings, and in defence of public order against sedition.
 These pamphlets brought him to the attention of William Pitt the Younger, and in 1795 he was offered the appointment of Chief Secretary for Ireland.
-He declined the offer.
-He could earn more as a barrister and needed the money to support his growing family.
+He declined the offer as he could earn more as a barrister and needed the money to support his growing family.
 In 1796 he became a King's Counsel at the age of 33 and had an income of about £1,000 a year.